8426THMY/SDLOpenGLBase/README.md

 * Thread pool system and multithreading support for memory managers.
 * Featherstone method for things like inverse kinematics.
 * Maybe remove dependence on SDL2.
 This would make cross-platform support a pain, though.
+* Mipmaps for textures and LODs for models.

 Note: In a future commit I'll probably include some of my sample resources so you can actually see what's happening.
 At the moment, feel free to download the binary if you want to be treated to a black screen.